SoonerRobotics/igvc_hardware_2020/Electrical/EstopMotors/readme.md

 ## Built With

-- KiCAD - The PCB design software used
+- KiCAD - Used to create schematics and pcbs.

 ## Errata

-TBD
+* revision 1's PCBs had the incorrect footprint for the jst connectors and the drain and source of the mosfets were switched.